Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 What does decision-making have to do with financial health and student financial health?

 I believe that the more students (like my kids, a college junior in aerospace engineering and a recent college graduate in public policy and economics) can own the consequences of their choices, financial and otherwise, the more likely they’ll become and remain financially healthy.
 Finances alone shouldn’t drive decisions.
 But decisions carry financial implications and these ought to be acknowledged and considered.

 I’ll insert here that I find myself in a fortunate position to have choices and grown children who also have choices.
 Many students and college-aged adults have few options, not as a result of personal decisions but stemming from difficult family finances, limited economic opportunities in their hometowns and home countries, and other issues.

 In addition, I should mention that I don’t think that pursuing a career with the biggest paycheck or the most secure future is the only way or the best way to become financially healthy.
 Many of my youngest son’s friends (still in college) have indicated to him that they plan to take the post-graduation position that pays the most.
 In a recent conversation, my son asked my husband (his dad) and me how we chose what position to take.
 Uh, well, we didn’t have choices exactly.
 We didn’t choose between one juicy job offer and another.
 Instead, we snatched the first job that came our respective ways, months after college graduation during a period of high unemployment.

-Through this conversation and others like them, I've realized that, intuitively, I link decisions with financial consequences, whether there are many desirable choices or just a single good one.
-Getting my kids to this place — where finances inform but don't dictate — puts them on the path to good financial health.
-To me, good financial health is being in control of your financial situation, understanding how choices made today may affect the future.
+Through this conversation and others like them, I’ve realized that, intuitively, I link decisions with financial consequences, whether there are many desirable choices or just a single good one.
+Getting my kids to this place — where finances inform but don’t dictate — puts them on the path to good financial health.
+To me, good financial health is being in control of your financial situation, and understanding how choices made today may affect the future.

 One of my jobs as a parent has been to frame choices in terms of potential outcomes as well as financial costs and benefits.